-Randy R. Brutkiewicz, PhD, has been the Associate Dean for Research and Graduate Studies at Indiana University School of Medicine since 2013 and oversees the IU School of Medicine Graduate Division.
-The Graduate Division is responsible for graduate and postdoctoral programming in the IU School of Medicine, with oversight of PhD, MS, graduate certificate, dual degree programs and the Office of Postdoctoral Affairs.
-The dual MD/PhD program (known as MSTP) is administered by the Graduate Division in coordination with the office of the Executive Associate Dean for Educational Affairs.
-An important professional development focus for the Graduate Division at IU School of Medicine is the pursuit of nonacademic career paths for trainees.
+He was the Associate Dean for Research and Graduate Studies at Indiana University School of Medicine from 2013 - 2017 and oversaw the IU School of Medicine Graduate Division, responsible for graduate and postdoctoral programming and oversight in the IU School of Medicine.
+An important professional development focus he initiated was the pursuit of nonacademic career paths for trainees.

 From 2007 – 2013, Randy Brutkiewicz was an Assistant Dean in the IU School of Medicine Office of Faculty Affairs and Professional Development and a member of the AAMC Group on Faculty Affairs; in 2009, the Office of Faculty Affairs and Professional Development received the AAMC Women in Medicine Leadership Award.
 Dr. Brutkiewicz’s office was the first of its kind and focused exclusively on research faculty development.
 His office was responsible for the development, coordination, implementation and oversight of programs aimed at enhancing the development and success of tenure-track and non-tenure track research faculty, and research associates in the School of Medicine.

 The Brutkiewicz laboratory studies immune evasion by viruses and tumors as well as the regulation of antigen presentation by various signal transduction pathways, in both innate and adaptive immune responses.